top of page

 Then the Lord said to Cain, “Where is your brother Abel?”
 “I don’t know,” he replied.
 “Am I my brother’s keeper?”
 The Lord said, “What have you done?
 Listen!
 Your brother’s blood cries out to me from the ground.
 Now you are under a curse and driven from the ground, which opened its mouth to receive your brother’s blood from your hand.
 When you work the ground, it will no longer yield its crops for you.
 You will be a restless wanderer on the earth.”
 Genesis 4:10-12

 The first human blood spilled onto and into the broken cursed kingdom of the earth.
 The first human death and the first murder.
 And remember, Abel was made in God's image.
 This is the first of God's blood to be shed.
 Does that startle you?
 It should ...
-Cain’s self-made curse is even fiercer than that of his father, Adam.
-Of course, he had already lost access to the Garden of Eden through his parents’ sin, but now even the earth is cursed to him because of the spilling of his brothers blood into it.
+Cain’s self-made curse is even fiercer than the curse upon his father, Adam.
+Cain had already lost access to the Garden of Eden through his parents’ sin, but now even the earth is cursed to him because of the spilling of his brothers blood into it.
 Remember, Cain was a farmer; now even his livelihood has been forfeited from him because of his sin.
+Now Cain is to wander over the earth.
+Where will he go?
+What will he eat?
+Where will he lay his head each night?

 Cain and Abel were not the only family members that are affected by Cain’s refusal to master the sin that was brought into the new creation by way of the fallen angel, Satan.
 Remember the curses that Adam and Eve have incurred?
 Eve will be in pain for the rest of her life with the loss of her two children.
 Her pain began with the conception of those two beautiful sons and will continue until she draws her last breath.
 She will seek comfort from her husband and he will not be able to satisfy her needs.
 And listen to Cain’s response.
 Try to hear it for the first time: